 But we’re all a part of more communities than we think.
 It’s not just the group of people nearest to where we live, our neighbours.
 We’re part of a community of friends, a community of local services, and yes, even a community of suppliers.

 Within The Graphical Tree we have our own community.
-For example, there’s a staffing community, a client community, there’s a community of local businesses we use and help support, and our own supplier community.
+For example, there is a staffing community, a client community, there’s a community of local businesses we use and help support and our own supplier community.
 We recognise we’re all connected, and all contribute to, hopefully, the smooth running and enhancement of each of our lives.

 At one time, shops and public houses were the centres of a community, offering a service and a place to chat with your neighbours.
 Even today certain shops are still important cogs in a community, whether they're recognised or not.
-The recently closed Wardour News, who had been a mecca for magazine buyers for 34 years, were a huge understated, and possibly, by and large, unappreciated contributor to the Soho community.
-The shop supported the fashion industry with a vast array of magazines, and inspiration, and was a vehicle for it’s burgeoning fashion press for over three decades until it’s decision to close in May.
-You can read more the reaction to it’s closure from the fashion community here http://www.vogue.co.uk/article/wardour-news-magazine-shop-soho-closing
+The recently closed Wardour News, who had been a mecca for magazine buyers for 34 years, was a hugely understated, and possibly, by and large, an unappreciated contributor to the Soho community.
+The shop supported the fashion industry with a vast array of magazines, and inspiration, and as a vehicle for its burgeoning fashion press for over three decades until its decision to close.
+You can read more the reaction to its closure from the fashion community here http://www.vogue.co.uk/article/wardour-news-magazine-shop-soho-closing

 Back to us then...